invariant0/Interview_Question4/README.md

 # Economic Models: Value Function Iteration and Deep Learning Solvers

 A Python framework for solving dynamic corporate finance models using both traditional Value Function Iteration (VFI) and modern deep learning approaches.
-This repository implements solvers for the Basic RBC Model and the Risky Debt Model with endogenous default.
+This repository implements solvers for the Basic Investment Model and the Risky Debt Investment Model with endogenous default.

 ---